 How do I prepare for Toilet / Potty Training?

-- Always talk about poo and pee in a positive way and encourage your child to praise him/herself.
+- Always talk about poo and pee in a positive way and encourage your child to praise themself.

 - Talk about poo and pee.
-If your child wears cotton nappies talk about when the nappy is wet and when it is dry.
+If your child wears reusable nappies talk about when the nappy is wet and when it is dry.

 - Open door policy: let your child see you on the toilet.